operable/cog-book/cog-book/source/sections/writing_a_command_bundle.rst

     echo "JSON"
     echo "{\"message\": \"${message}\", \"url\": \"${url}\"}"

+**Annotations by line number:**

--  Here we test to see if there is a value for the ``COG_OPT_AS`` variable.
+**Line 9**   Here we test to see if there is a value for the ``COG_OPT_AS`` variable.
 All option values are presented this way, using the uppercased "long name" of the option (thus a "foo" option would be accessed as ``COG_OPT_FOO``, etc.) A ``COG_OPTS`` variable is also supplied, the value of which is a comma-delimited list of options present for the invocation.
 This is used to indicate which environment variables need to be checked.
 For our adapter script, however, which is coded specifically for this one-option command, ``COG_OPTS`` does not provide much benefit.

--  We’ll just uppercase the account identifier, which creates a more pleasing user experience; it’s easier to type "--as=status" than "--as=STATUS", after all.
+**Line 15** We’ll just uppercase the account identifier, which creates a more pleasing user experience; it’s easier to type "--as=status" than "--as=STATUS", after all.

--  Based on the account we want to use, we’ll set the environment variables our command expects to their appropriate values.
+**Line 17** Based on the account we want to use, we’ll set the environment variables our command expects to their appropriate values.

 Observe again that we haven’t touched our underlying Ruby script at all since we initially wrote it.